 - Supplements – Some types of dietary supplements can also help relieve constipation.
 Many owners have had success with canned pumpkin.
 For smaller dogs, mix approximately one teaspoon in with their food.
 Larger dogs can be served one tablespoon.
 There are also pumpkin supplements designed specifically for dogs.
 You can try adding psyllium powder to your dog’s diet.
 It’s especially crucial to be make that your dog is well-hydrated when you supplement with fiber.

 - Probiotics and prebiotics – products, like Fortiflora, that supplement or encourage the growth of beneficial gut bacteria can be helpful.
 Omega 3 fatty acid supplements are also worth a try in dogs who suffer from recurrent constipation.
+For more, check out our vet-approved list of the best probiotics for dogs.

 - Laxatives – While there are laxatives and stool softeners available for dogs, these should always be given under veterinary guidance.
 Never give your dog an enema unless it has been prescribed by your veterinarian.